Noeda/rllama/README.md

 I have not tried LLaMA-60B but presumably if all the smaller models work it would run given a sufficiently chonky computer.

-This uses AVX2 intrinsics to speed up itself.
-Therefore, you need an x86-family CPU to run this.

 It also has a Python unpickler that understands the `.pth` files used by PyTorch.
 Well almost, it doesn't unzip them automatically (see below).